 11. You earn recurring income – the best time of income there is.

 13. We haven’t even mentioned that you are using leverage thanks to the generosity of the banks to control a lot of property (inventory) with only a wee little bit of money.

 14. When purchased properly your business has more revenue each month than expenses – brilliant concept.

 And the best part…

 One single rental property has the ability to alter your retirement more than almost anything other business – ever.

 Don’t believe us?

 Go to Yahoo!
-Finance and look at the rollar coaster ride the S&P 500 has been over the last two decades.
+Finance and look at the roller coaster ride the S&P 500 has been over the last two decades.

-Look at the stats on how many small business start and then fail every single year.
+Look at the stats on how many small businesses start and then fail every single year.